List of The Muny repertory: 1984 (Season 66)

-This was not the Tchaikovsky ballet, as previously designated here, but a new stage musical version of the classic fairy tale.
-The score was a kind of mishmash of various things, including some Tchaikovsky, for instance, his Waltz of the Flowers from The Nutcracker.This was the shortest Muny season since the opening seasons over sixty years earlier.
-The original intention was to close the season with the touring production of My One and Only, to play the Fox Theater instead of the Muny, but the engagement was cancelled.
+This was not the Tchaikovsky ballet, but a new stage musical version of the classic fairy tale.
+The score was a kind of mishmash of various things, including some Tchaikovsky, for instance, his Waltz of the Flowers from The Nutcracker.This was the shortest Muny season since the opening seasons over sixty years earlier, with no dates in June and ending in mid-August.
+The original intention was to close August with the touring production of My One and Only, to play the Fox Theater instead of The Muny, but the engagement was cancelled.